 I went through a list of environments where gallows characters occur and in each case compared the frequency of [k] and [t] in those environments.
 In a wide range of environments the distribution of [k] and [t] was within a 55/45 percentage split.
 These include: at the start of a word; inside a word at the start of a line; second position in a word beginning [o] or [y]; at the start of a word and immediately followed by [e]; and before [o].
 I doubt this list is exhaustive.

-Other environments saw the frequency edge toward was is found in the manuscript as a whole.
+Other environments saw the frequency edge toward what is found in the manuscript as a whole.
 Through trying numerous variations on these I found a small number of environments where one gallows was heavily favoured over another.
 There are three that I want to note.

 1. After [l]: this environment is already well known to favour [k].
 The combination [lk] is ten times more common than [lt] with a 91/9 split.
 However, it occurs no more than 1200 combined, and so cannot be the source of the preponderance of [k].